barakb/multi-kafka/Readme.md

 *   subscribe to multiple topic.
 *   buffer by size or time for each stream.
 *   combine the buffers to one stream
-*   use n threads to process to the combined stream
+*   use n threads to process the combined stream
 *   unsubscribe from topic (cleanly)